Holyoke Mall at Ingleside: History

 The mall was expanded and renovated in 1995, adding a new wing, with a relocated Filene’s constructed at the end, as well as some of the first in-mall locations for Toys "R" Us and Christmas Tree Shops.
 At the time it was expanded, it was billed as the largest mall in New England.
-Around this time Lord & Taylor announced a store to be completed by November 1993.
+Around this time, Lord & Taylor announced a store to be completed by November 1993.
 Pyramid in 1998 proposed a 1400000 sqft expansion that would have added a 20-screen cinema complex, but this attempt was blocked by the city.
 Lord & Taylor closed in 2005.
+On June 25, 1999, Best Buy would officially open.
+Additionally, Target opened at the mall a month later on July 25 of the same year, becoming one of the company's first stores in Massachusetts.
 In September 2006, Filene's became Macy's.
 In December 2019, it was reported a Cinemark 10 screen theater complex was in the early stages of development.
 It has since been put on hold.

+On September 28, 2024, Mystery Bins opened a store on the lower level of the mall in one of the anchor spaces.
+Mystery Bins sells overstock and returned items from major retailers in large bins.

+In 2025, Dick's Sporting Goods announced that their "House of Sport" concept store will be built in the former Sears.

 Controversies and incidents

+Must be 18 policy

 In 2005, The Pyramid Corporation sparked local controversy over its "must be 18 policy", especially from the local Latino population.
 The policy (implemented on September 9, 2005) requires all patrons under the age of eighteen to be accompanied by a parent or guardian on Friday and Saturday nights after 4:00 PM.
 Anyone who appears to be under 18 can be asked to show identification such as a school ID card or a driver's license.
 This policy is not enforced in the majority of the approximately twenty complexes managed by the Pyramid Corporation, largely located in suburban areas.
 Because of this, the mall has been accused of racism by the local community.
 Northampton City Councilor William H. Dwight, who serves on the Northampton Youth Commission, commented that because teenagers do not have as many places as adults to gather, they are frequently treated like pariahs.
 "It seems to me the mall is relatively safe.
 It's a shame that's gone", said Dwight.
 Pyramid has defended its decision by saying that it will increase sales because the environment will be more pleasing to adult shoppers and the incidence of shoplifting will be reduced.

+2026 roof fire

+On February 17, 2026, a roof fire accoured that was suspected to be caused by accidental ductwork cutting.
+The Holyoke Fire Department was alerted of the fire around 11:00 p.m.
+Several fire crews where called to the scene to assist in extinguishing the fire.
+The fire extended from the basement food court to the roof.
+The scene was officially cleared by 3:00 a.m. the next day.